 Beware, the enlightenment did not affect the whole population.
 The ideas spread slowly and often remained on the side of the elites (little education).
 But the book circulates (the encyclopedia – dictionary reasoned of sciences of arts and trades of Diderot and D’Alembert).

 We can count three immediate effects:

-– The Enlightenment will rehabilitate feelings and modify the relationships with three social actors: women (they will hold literary salons, they will be educated.
-Example of Mme.
+—The Enlightenment will rehabilitate feelings and modify the relationships with three social actors: women (they will hold literary salons, they will be educated.
+Examples of Mme.
 Roland, Mme.
-Necker and Condorcet will publish the admission of women to the right of citizenship); children (they are less considered as labor, they must be educated according to Rousseau in the Emile, 1762 or Condorcet who publishes 5 memoirs on public education, 1791); colonized peoples (they are not necessarily primitive, they have their culture according to Abbé Raynal in the history of the two Indies, 1770, a real encyclopedia against colonialism).
+Necker and Condorcet will publish the admission of women to the right of citizenship); children (they are less considered as labor, they must be educated according to Jean-Jacques Rousseau in the Emile, 1762 or Condorcet who publishes 5 memoirs on public education, 1791); colonized peoples (they are not necessarily primitive, they have their culture according to Abbé Raynal in the history of the two Indies, 1770, a real encyclopedia against colonialism).